Texas Tech University

 Graduate Training: Master of Science in Marriage and Family Therapy, Texas Tech University, 2017

-Professional Interests: DEI Education, Partnering and Intimate Relationships, Identity Development, Childhood / Family Trauma, and Family Dynamics of Addiction
+Professional Interests: Partnering and Intimate Relationships, Identity Development, Childhood and Family Trauma, and Family Dynamics of Addiction.

-Theoritcal Orientation: I utilize an integrative approach to therapy that draws primarily from family systems and social-constructionist theories including:
+Theoritcal Orientation: I work in an integrated theoretical approach to therapy that draws from Post-Modern Theories, Symbolic-Experiential, Emotion-Focused, and DBT/CBT/ACT adaptive to client’s goals.

-Approach to Therapy: I view therapy as, at its core, a collaborative approach to improving relationships.
-Through therapy we can purposefully work toward changing the relationships we have with ourselves, with the problems bringing us to therapy, with peers, with partners, with families, and with our larger culture.
+Approach to Therapy: I view therapy as a collaborative approach to improving the important relationships in our lives.
+We can be intentional in changing the relationship we have with ourselves, with the problems bringing us to therapy, with peers, with partners, with families, and with our larger culture.

 Contact John Purcell